 Relationship with and between shareholders

-Please see note 5.27 of the consolidated financial statements of the Company for an overview of the relationship of the Company with shareholders.
-Furthermore, the Company is not aware of any agreements between its shareholders.
+Please see note 5.27 of the consolidated financial statements of the Company for an overview of the relationship of the Company with its shareholders.
+The Company is not aware of any agreements between its shareholders.